Concordium/concordium.github.io/source/shared/smart-contracts/guides/interact-instance.rst

 .. code-block:: console

-   Successfully updated contract instance {"index":0,"subindex":0} using the function 'my_parameter_receive'.
+   Successfully updated contract instance {"index":0,"subindex":0} using the entrypoint 'my_parameter_receive'.

 Otherwise, an error describing the problem is displayed.